It was agony and ecstasy for two of England’s stars at golf’s richest event today.

 Poulter, runner-up to Swede Henrik Stenson three years ago, knocked two strokes off his previous best score on the course and described it as one of the top 10 rounds of his career.

-Woods said: “Any kind of momentum that I would build I would shoot myself in the foot on the very next hole.
+He was not even in the top 100 and said: “Any kind of momentum that I would build I would shoot myself in the foot on the very next hole.

 “For some reason it’s just been one of those weird deals.
-Out here (on tour) you have to take care of the par fives and I haven’t done a very good job of it lately.
+Out here [on tour] you have to take care of the par fives and I haven’t done a very good job of it lately.

 “It was frustrating in the sense that my good shots ended up in bad spots and obviously my bad shots ended up in worse spots.